Welcome to the Vermont Small Business Development Center (VtSBDC)!

 - Innovation & Technology Commercialization

 - Entrepreneur Education for Collegiate-age Students, High School Students & Faculty

 I encourage you to explore the services we offer and meet the people on our team.
 Our advisors are experienced business professionals who are deeply committed to working with business owners.
 Plus, we have advisors who are industry experts in specialized areas.

 We are here to help you face challenges, evaluate opportunities, and prepare for the future.
 While you may be in business for yourself, you don’t have to be in business by yourself.

 Have questions?
 Check out our FAQs.

 If you want to learn more about the impact VtSBDC has on Vermont’s small business community and our state’s economy, take a look at our most recent Annual Report.

 We hope you will explore our site, become inspired, and connect with VtSBDC soon.

-The Vermont Small Business Development Center (VtSBDC) is a statewide program of the Vermont State Colleges, hosted by Vermont Technical College.
+The Vermont Small Business Development Center (VtSBDC) is a statewide program of the Vermont State Colleges, hosted by Vermont State University.
 VtSBDC is funded in part by the U.S. Small Business Administration and the State of Vermont Agency of Commerce and Community Development and nationally accredited by the Association of Small Business Development Centers.